couchbase/couchbase-lite-ios/Unit-Tests/Server/README.md

 **(4) Create a new SSL certificate for the Sync Gateway.** The one included in this repo (as `cert.pem` and `SelfSigned.cer`) has a Common Name of `localhost`, which won't match the hostname in the URLs above, causing the client to reject the cert.

-The Sync Gateway repo has directions on how to [create a new self-signed SSL cert].
+The Sync Gateway repo has directions on how to [create a new self-signed SSL cert](https://github.com/couchbase/sync_gateway/wiki/SSL-support#creating-your-own-self-signed-cert).
 Basically you just need to run these commands:

     cd Unit-Tests/Server   # if you're not there yet openssl genrsa -out privkey.pem 2048
     openssl req -new -x509 -sha256 -key privkey.pem -out cert.pem -days 1095

 That last command will prompt you for the values of various fields that go in the cert.
-None of the values matter (you can just press Return to accept the default), _except_ for Common Name (CN) -- when asked for that, enter the Sync Gateway server's hostname (if it has one) or its numeric IP address.
-(Don't use a Bonjour `.local` hostname -- it works but will invalidate assumptions made in a few of the tests, causing a test failure.)
+None of the values matter (you can just press Return to accept the default), _except_ for Common Name (CN) -- when asked for that, enter the Sync Gateway server's hostname/address.

 **(5) Tell the unit tests about the new cert.** The unit tests need a copy of the cert, so they can register it as trusted, but annoyingly enough iOS needs it in DER format (`.cer`) not PEM.
 Update the .cer file like so: